-We recently exhibited at the Advanced Engineering show, Europe’s largest gathering of advanced engineering professionals, where we saw an abundance of exciting innovations from both the UK and abroad.
-They all presented great insight into where the industry is heading.
+Advanced Engineering is Europe’s largest gathering of engineering professionals, with an abundance of exciting innovations from both the UK and abroad.
+They all present great insight into where the industry is heading.
 We’ve carefully selected our top 5 innovations at Advanced Engineering 2017.
 Which cover a variety of sectors within the industry.

 Sports Aero Solutions Limited- Advantage Wind Tunnel